Thinking of using MDMA?

 MDMA (also known as ecstasy, E, molly, mandy, pingers) is becoming more widely available and frequently used in New Zealand.
 Here’s what you need to know.

-Methylenedioxymethamphetamine (MDMA) is a chemical stimulant, and the active ingredient in ecstasy.
+Methylenedioxymethamphetamine (MDMA) is a chemical stimulant.
 The term ecstasy refers to pills or powder usually made from MDMA and mixed with other drugs like amphetamines, and caffeine.

 What are the effects?